 - name The name of a component must be globally unique because it is used as a PID in several places.
 The component name is used as a PID to retrieve component properties from the OSGi Configuration Admin service if present.
-See Deployment on page 302 for more information. - enabled Controls whether the component is enabled when the bundle is started.
+See Deployment on page 306 for more information.
+The XML schema allows the use of component names which are not valid PIDs.
+Care must be taken to use a valid PID for a component name if the component should be configured by the Configuration Admin service. - enabled Controls whether the component is enabled when the bundle is started.
 The default value is true.
 If enabled is set to false, the component is disabled until the method enableComponent is called on the ComponentContext object.
 This allows some initialization to be performed by some other component in the bundle before this component can become satisfied.
-See Enabled on page 294. - factory If set to a non-empty string, it indicates that this component is a factory component.
+See Enabled on page 298.

+- factory If set to a non-empty string, it indicates that this component is a factory component.
 SCR must register a Component Factory service for each factory component.
-See Factory Component on page 282. - immediate Controls whether component configurations must be immediately activated after becoming satisfied or whether activation should be delayed.
+See Factory Component on page 286. - immediate Controls whether component configurations must be immediately activated after becoming satisfied or whether activation should be delayed.
 The default value is false if the service element is specified and true otherwise.
 If this attribute is specified, its value must be true unless the service element is also specified.